uchicago-capp-camp-2024/git-lab-wendyhtwang/README.md

 ![](readme-screenshot.png)

+Once you complete part 4, add and commit your change to the file and then run the last check: `python3 check.py 4`.
+You should receive a success messge.

 ### A Note About Secrets

 Consider what part 4 means for actual secrets, such as a password or other sensitive information.